rdwinter2/standards/Naming.md

 ## Flow Prefixes

+    F96 - Prefix for all unique payment card tokens.
+Comes from "Flow Payment Card" (FPC)

     F70 - Prefix for all Flow tracking numbers.
 Comes from "FLO"

-    F96 - Prefix for all unique payment card tokens.
-Comes from "Flow Payment Card" (FPC)
+    F51 - Prefix for all Flow session identifiers.
+Comes from "Session Id"

+    F60 - Prefix for all cookies set by flow.
+Typical cookie will be "_f60_xxx" - leading underscore to minimize chance of collision with client cookies.
+F60 comes from "Cookie".
+Example cookie name would be "_f60_session"

     F17 - Prefix for all one time payment card nonces.
 Comes from "Flow Nonce" (FN)